 - Give them dip choices so that they can enjoy their creations!

-Homemade Vegan Sushi Recipes
+Easy Homemade Vegan Sushi Recipe

 - Mix vinegar, sugar and salt in a bowl and heat on the stove or the microwave until the sugar is dissolved.